They Copied It, So It Sucks

 - And all three had the misfortune of being released nine years after box-office hit The Blair Witch Project.
 Although Cannibal Holocaust did it first.

 - The Forrest Gump vs. The Curious Case of Benjamin Button debate.
 Both are written by the same screenwriter and detail the life of men with some sort of handicap that have similar story elements (chasing after the woman of their dreams, encountering various people, the possibility of having a child with a similar handicap and feature innovative Special Effects.
 Both have their individual merits.

-- One of the most common criticisms regarding the American remake of Godzilla was that the plot was essentially a rip-off of The Beast From Twenty Thousand Fathoms (IE: Giant reptile goes to New York to breed.) with hints of King Kong, Jurassic Park and Aliens thrown in for good measure rather than, well, a Godzilla movie.
+- One of the most common criticisms regarding the first American remake of Godzilla was that the plot was essentially a rip-off of The Beast from 20,000 Fathoms (IE: Giant reptile goes to New York to breed.) with hints of King Kong, Jurassic Park and Aliens thrown in for good measure rather than, well, a Godzilla movie.

 - Which is ironic, considering that the original Japanese film Gojira itself took elements from The Beast From 20,000 Fathoms as well.
 Though, at least Ishiro Honda and Tomoyuki Tanaka had the common sense to keep their film from becoming a blatant rip-off.

 - Heck, many Kaiju films are often considered to be rip-offs of either Godzilla or King Kong.
 It doesn't help that the 60s-70s saw a huge wave of "(Insert giant animal here) destroying Japan/Korea/China" movies.
 One particularly (in)famous example would be the 1960s South Korean film Yongary, which was about a giant ancient dinosaur that could breathe fire.